abzrg/cpp_course/README.md

 ## DISCLAIMER
 This repository is only for my use to document my progress during the course.
-Please don't just copy the code mindlessly without trying to solve the problems yourself, it's totally pointless if you actually wanna learn how to write software a blatant violation of the policy[^1] of the course.
+Please don't just copy the code mindlessly without trying to solve the problems yourself, as it's totally pointless (if you actually wanna learn how to write software) and a blatant violation of the policy[^1] of the course.

 [^1]: